 In some cases, such as when a person has olecranon bursitis, performing a needle aspiration will increase the risk of a secondary infection moving from the skin into the bursa.

-Needle aspiration may not be performed then.
-Instead, the person with bursitis may be given antibiotics before being observed clinically.
+The medical professional may not perform a needle aspiration then.
+Instead, they may give you antibiotics before observing you clinically.
 This is known as empiric therapy.

 If you need help finding a primary care doctor, you can browse doctors in your area through the Healthline FindCare tool.